Here Come the Nice: Background and development

 By 1967, popular musical genres had started changing, and Small Faces' initially strong mod following had begun decreasing as a result.
 Psychedelic drugs had become popular among both various subcultures and bands.
 Small Faces had by now been introduced to LSD, during a party at their residence on 11 May 1966, the same day as the release of their debut studio album Small Faces.
-On that day, the Beatles manager Brian Epstein, a regular visitor to the band, along with The Moody Blues' drummer Graeme Edge visited Small Faces at their residence, located at 22 Westmoreland Terrace in Pimlico, following a meeting with Edge at Decca Studios in West Hampstead.
+On that day, the Beatles' manager Brian Epstein, a regular visitor to the band, along with the Moody Blues' drummer Graeme Edge visited Small Faces at their residence, located at 22 Westmoreland Terrace in Pimlico, following a meeting with Edge at Decca Studios in West Hampstead.

 At the residence, Epstein passed orange slices on a plate around to the various band members, who all accepted them, with the exception of drummer Kenney Jones.
 Keyboardist Ian McLagan recalled that the band's reaction to the drug varied; he states that while Lane overlooked the river River Thames, Marriott planned on going to Manchester to visit his girlfriend.
 However, Marriott apparently had a bad trip under the drug and eventually Small Faces, along with Mick O'Sullivan, took Marriott to Euston railway station where he went on a train to Manchester.
 Although they had a negative first impression of the drug, it became an important factor for the band's music.

 Small Faces had begun composing new music, including some psychedelic tracks.
 These included "That Man", "Yesterday, Today and Tomorrow", "(Tell Me) Have You Ever Seen Me?", "Green Circles" and "My Way of Giving".
 However, during the composing time, they began to grow bitter with their record label Decca Records along with Manager Don Arden, who the band felt cheated them.
 The reason was because although he had given them a salary of £20 a week, along with accounts at Carnaby Street clothing stores, Small Faces failed to see income from performances or royalties from any of their singles.
-The two final straws came when their parents confronted Arden, to which he responded that the Small Faces were using drugs, and when the band heard "My Mind's Eye" on the radio, which was a demo they would sent in to Arden, not hoping to release it.
+The two final straws came when their parents confronted Arden, to which he responded that the Small Faces were using drugs, and when the band heard "My Mind's Eye" on the radio, which was a demo they would send in to Arden, not hoping to release it.

 However, hope came when Andrew Loog Oldham's label Immediate Records decided to buy Small Faces' contract for £25 000 from Decca, which was announced on 11 February 1967 in a New Musical Express article.
 With Immediate, Small Faces were granted unlimited studio time and finally got the royalties they needed.
 Small Faces still owed Decca one more song, which eventually was released with "I Can't Make It", a song that they made no attempt in promoting; it stalled at number 26 on the UK Singles Chart.